-In continuing with increased Health and Safety measures at camp, Units will be assigned a designated check-in time for arrival to resident camp.
+In continuing with increased Health and Safety measures at camp, Units will be assigned a designated checkin time for arrival to resident camp.
+Designated check-in time will be sent to each unit prior to arrival at camp.
 These times will be staggered throughout the day to allow for appropriate enhanced medical check-in procedures.
 Units should make all attempts to only bring those individuals to camp who plan to participate in the camp program.
 If scouts require a "drop-off" at camp, the units should coordinate this at their designated time in the parking lot.